Participatory democracy: Criticism

-Criticisms of participatory democracy can overlap with criticism of democracy.
+According to a 2026 review of research on democratic theory by Kevin J. Elliott, "participation has fallen out of its previously central role as a criterion of democratic quality."
+Elliott describes some weaknesses of participatory democracy as follows,It may create a paradox of empowerment, where costly participatory modes disproportionately advantage the already privileged because they can best afford to use them...
+It is also inefficient, burning up more social resources in the making of collective decisions than alternatives like delegation or representation.
+And participation imposes a burden on citizens, demanding that they divert time and attention from the quotidian needs of life to politics, a diversion many would struggle to afford.Elliott adds that participatory democracy in local land use decision-making demonstrates many of the pitfalls of participatory democracy, as powerful, privileged actors hijack the process to serve their own interests.

 Lack of efficacy

 Some reject the feasibility of participatory models due to disbelief in citizens' capabilities to bear the greater responsibility.
 Critics conclude that the citizenry is disinterested and leader-dependent, making the mechanism for participatory democracy inherently incompatible with advanced societies.

 Jason Brennan advocates in book Against Democracy for a less participatory system because of the irrationality of voters in a representative democracy.
 He proposes several mechanisms to reduce participation, presented with the assumption that a vote-based system of electoral representation is maintained.
 Brennan proposes a system in which all citizens have equal rights to vote or otherwise participate in government, but decisions made by the elected representatives are scrutinized by an epistocratic council.
 This council could not make law, only "unmake" it, and would likely be composed of individuals who pass rigorous competency exams.

 Other concerns are whether participatory democracy can be managed and turned into effective output.
 David Plotke highlights that the institutional adjustments needed to make greater political participation possible would require a representative element.
 Consequently, both direct and participatory democracy must rely on some type of representation to sustain a stable system.
 He also states that achieving equal direct participation in large and heavily populated regions is hardly possible, and ultimately argues in favor of representation over participation, calling for a hybrid between participatory and representative models.